 To fund our needs and desires in our financial future I’ve done some math on this and we’ll rely on the following to achieve our plan:

 - A paid off home.
-We wish to avoid entering retirement or semi-retirement with any debt.
+We wish to avoid entering semi-retirement with any debt.
 Servicing debt reduces your financial flexibility because you are forced to pay other people first.
 We plan to start semi-retirement/part-time work only when all debt is done.

 - A $1 million dollar investment portfolio.
 This includes all registered and non-registered investments between us, it includes LIRAs, taxable accounts, TFSAs, etc. We hope to achieve this milestone by investing in some dividend paying stocks for passive income and indexed Exchange Traded Funds (ETFs) for long-term growth within the portfolio.